liubin/docs.hyper.sh-hyperform/01-GettingStarted/03-first-project/README.md

 # First Project

-To better understand hyperform, there are some examples including a [simple nginx](02-deploy-stack-nginx.md) service deployment, and a more complex [wordpress](03-deploy-stack-wordpress.md) service deployment.
+To better understand hyperform, here are some examples including a [simple nginx](02-deploy-stack-nginx.md) service deployment, and a more complex [wordpress](03-deploy-stack-wordpress.md) service deployment.

 But first, you must complete the [cloud account setup](01-init-project.md).